Understanding Node, Flow, Global, and Environment Variables in Node-RED

 In the change node, you can set it as shown in the below image

-To initiate a Flow variable in the function node, you will have to use the global`s set method like the below in the function node:
+To initiate a global variable using the function node, use the global's set

 global.set('variableName', value);